marc0797/Master-thesis/experiments/instructions.md

 To reproduce the experiments in this folder, please follow the steps below:

+## Python files

+The python files in the library contain some useful functions used later in the notebooks.
+This is done in order to have "cleaner" notebooks.

 ## Matlab Notebooks

 1. Open the `Matlab Notebooks` folder.